Online: Nature Writing

 Expected Learning Outcomes

-- A stronger sense of nature writing, its directions, and its leading exponents
+- Gain a stronger sense of nature writing, its directions, and its leading exponents

-- Greater familiarity with the ethical issues of environmental writing, including: anthropomorphism, eco-centrism, and writing the whole history of a place
+- Develop a greater familiarity with the ethical issues of environmental writing, including: anthropomorphism, eco-centrism, and writing the whole history of a place

-- Techniques for linking story and character to place, and writing persuasively
+- Learn techniques for linking story and character to place, and writing persuasively

-- Increased confidence and capacity to describe the natural world
+- Gain increased confidence and capacity to describe the natural world.

 - You can complete the lesson material in your own time.